teach-afp/www/input/lecture6.md

    Observe how we run the reader monad first, and then the identify monad.

-   When monad transformers, you start running the outermost monad and finish with the innermost one in your *monad stack*.
+   When using monad transformers, you start running the outermost monad and finish with the innermost one of your *monad stack*.

    <div class="container">
       <img class="img-responsive col-md-11 "